Julian Grill: Early life and education

-Grill was born in Sydney, New South Wales and was brought up in Broken Hill, New South Wales, Collie, Western Australia, and Subiaco, Western Australia.
+Grill was born in Sydney and was brought up in Broken Hill, Collie and Subiaco.
 He attended Perth Modern School and the University of Western Australia from where he graduated with a Bachelor of Laws.

 Legal career

 Grill was admitted to the Western Australian Bar of the Supreme Court of Western Australia in 1966.
-A partner of Henshaw, Wheeldon and Grill; Evans and Grill; and Grill Browne and Co, he specialised in mining and resources law.
+A partner of Henshaw, Wheeldon and Grill, Evans and Grill, and Grill Browne and Co, he specialised in mining and resources law.

 Parliamentary career

 Grill was elected as the Member for Yilgarn-Dundas in Western Australia's Lower House in 1977.
 Due to redistributions the seat changed a number of times, initially becoming Esperance-Dundas and eventually Eyre.
 He was re-elected in subsequent elections, and was promoted to the front bench in 1981.
 Grill became Minister for Transport in the First Burke Ministry in 1983.
 He later served in the Agriculture, Fisheries, the North West, Regional Development, Economic Development, Trade and Tourism portfolios.
 He retired from politics in 2001 and did not contest the 2001 election.

 As a politician, Grill commenced planning for metropolitan rail expansion and electrification, re-establishing the Perth to Fremantle rail service, led the legislative process to abolish capital punishment, led streamlining the rail freight services to cut out overmanning, initiated rail rejuvenation in the Perth metropolitan area, began the process of selling WA education in Asia, with colleagues conceived and instituted the Bunbury 2000 programme, executed the state's largest regional renewal project, wrote the energy policy adopted by the Gallop government, superintended the state's first substantial marine national parks and reserves, led conception and delivery of the Hillarys Boat Harbour development, was a member of the team that established the Dawesville Channel, led trade delegations to India, China and Hong Kong, secured substantial funding for community projects in Collie, discontinued the Fitzgerald National Park land release programme, facilitated the government's commitment to the Collie Power Station, facilitated the commitment of Griffin Coal to the Bluewaters Power Station, and helped convince Worsley (BHP) to embrace coal in its recent major expansions.